Consumer medicine information

 You must maintain an adequate fluid intake.

-Hydroxycarbamide Medsurge can lower the number of white blood cells and platelets in your blood.
+Hydroxycarbamide (hydroxyurea) can lower the number of white blood cells and platelets in your blood.
 This means that you have an increased chance of getting an infection or bleeding.
 The following precautions should be taken to reduce your risk if infection or bleeding:

-• avoid people who have infections.
+• Avoid people who have infections.
 Check with your doctor immediately if you think you may be getting an infection, or if you get a fever, chills, cough, hoarse throat, lower back or side pain or find it painful or difficult to urinate.

-• be careful when using a toothbrush, toothpick or dental floss.
+• Be careful when using a toothbrush, toothpick or dental floss.
 Your doctor, dentist, nurse or pharmacist may recommend other ways to clean your teeth and gums.
 Check with your doctor before having any dental work.

-• be careful not to cut yourself when you are using sharp objects such as a razor or nail cutters.
+• Be careful not to cut yourself when you are using sharp objects such as a razor or nail cutters.

-• avoid contact sports or other situations where you may bruise or get injured.
+• Avoid contact sports or other situations where you may bruise or get injured.

-Things you should not do
+Things you must not do

-• Take Hydroxycarbamide Medsurge to treat any other complaints unless your doctor tells you to.
+Do not take hydroxycarbamide (hydroxyurea) to treat any other complaints unless your doctor tells you to.

 If you empty the contents of the capsules into water for swallowing, do not allow the powder to come into contact with your skin.
 Also avoid inhaling the contents when opening the capsules.
 If the powder is accidentally spilled, you should wipe up the powder using a damp paper towel and the paper towel should be disposed of immediately.
 You should also dispose of the empty capsules immediately after taking your required dosage.